 Do you have the skill to correct punctuation and spelling errors?

 If yes, then you have what it takes to become an online proofreader with an income potential between $36k-$60k a year.

 Online proofreading jobs are in demand, because there is an increase in online content and marketing, which means more job opportunities for proofreaders.

 A good number of bloggers and online businesses need help to proofread blogs, books and other digital content.
 They require a second pair of eyes to check and correct mistakes and edit errors before the article is published and goes live.

-There are many online proofreading jobs for beginners who are looking to make money from home – either full time or part time as a side hustle.
+There are many online proofreading jobs for beginners who are interested in working either full-time or part-time.

 What is Proofreading?